dmagnant/Windows-Config/README.md

-Requirements: Windows OS, Python, Powershell, nircmd

 Problem: When I created these scripts, my setup involved 3 monitors, with the middle one being shared between my work laptop and my gaming PC.
-When switching between work, playing video games, or just generally browsing while not during work hours, I would change several settings to optimize the PC accordingly.
+When switching between work, playing video games, or generally browsing during off-work hours, I would change several settings to optimize the PC accordingly.

 Solution: I decided to utilize Python, Powershell, and nircmd to automate the process at the (double)-click of a button on my Windows-based PC.